stas-sultanov/azure-monitor-telemetry/doc/readme.md

 This library is purpose-built to support **distributed operations**, where a single logical transaction spans multiple components, services, or asynchronous workflows.

-To support this, the `TelemetryClient` class provides an `Operation` property that represents the current logical operation.
+To support this, the `TelemetryClient` class provides a `TelemetryClient.Operation` property that represents the current logical operation.
 Telemetry items tracked while an operation is active will automatically be associated with it.

 ### How It Works

-- The `Operation` property holds a reference to the current distributed operation context.
+- The `TelemetryClient.Operation` property holds a reference to the current distributed operation context.
-- When a telemetry item is added or tracked, it will inherit operation identifiers (`Id`, `Name`, `ParentId`) from this context.
+- The `TelemetryClient.Operation` utilizes `System.Threading.AsyncLocal<T>` to store data, this makes referenced `TelemetryOperation` object to be available by subsequent operations.
-- This enables **end-to-end correlation** in Application Insights across services.
+- When a telemetry is tracked with `TelemetryClient.Track*` method, the `Telemetry.Operation` properties is set to `TelemetryClient.Operation` property value.

 ### Working with Activity